 How is stakebuilding regulated?

-Universally applicable regulation of stakebuilding is provided for in the Competition Protection Act, which requires notification to and preliminary approval by the competition regulator for any stakebuilding in a company where the turnover of the concerned enterprises exceeds certain thresholds.
-Where the stakebuilding process has wider EU dimensions, the competent authority is the European Commission.
+Universally applicable regulation of stakebuilding is provided by the Competition Protection Act, which requires notification to and preliminary approval by the competition regulator for any stakebuilding in a company where the turnover of the concerned enterprises exceeds certain thresholds.
+Where the process of stakebuilding has community dimensions, the competent authority is the European Commission.

-Specific regulations apply to stakebuilding in target companies that operate in regulated sectors (eg, banks and financial institutions, investment intermediaries, insurers and leasing companies).
+Various regulations apply to stakebuilding where the target companies operate in a regulated environment (eg, banks and financial institutions, investment intermediaries, insurers and leasing companies).